Junction 10: Background

 The mall opened in 1998 as Ten Mile Junction (十里广场).
 It is owned by Far East Organization.

 It was accessible via the then-operational Ten Mile Junction LRT station, on the Bukit Panjang LRT line, which has been permanently closed since 13 January 2019.
 The platform was located on level 3 of the complex, which also houses the Ten Mile Junction Depot adjacent to the station.
+Today, the complex can be accessed via Exit B or C of Bukit Panjang MRT station.

 The shopping mall was closed on 10 December 2010 and reopened on 30 December 2011 as Junction 10.
 It is stylized as JUNCT10N, similar to Junction 8 in Bishan.

-After reopening, Junction 10 became a mixed-use development, together with The Tennery, a private housing estate occupying levels 4 and above.
+After reopening, Junction 10 became a mixed-use development, together with The Tennery, a private housing estate occupying levels 4 and above, which opened in 2014.
 They consists of 338 innovative SOHO-style loft apartments with a variety of recreational facilities such as open-air swimming pools and tennis courts.

 It is currently anchored by Mindchamps Preschool, Fitness First (formerly Celebrity Fitness), and Sheng Siong (formerly occupied by Giant Hypermarket).
 In addition, the two-level mall is home to tuition centres, lifestyle shops, beauty & wellness services and family restaurants, and features an integrated car park.